 DO EARWIGS BITE?

 This is another question you may have about earwigs.
 After all, their black pincers look quite foreboding.
 We can give you some relief here as well.
 Earwigs are probably not going to pinch you with their pincers.
 If they do, there is little chance that they will break your skin.
 Those pincers are for fending off creatures that are much smaller than you.
-They're also used by earwigs during mating.
+Earwigs also use them during mating.

 SHOULD I BE WORRIED ABOUT EARWIGS?